-The Group financial statements consolidate the financial statements of the company and all its subsidiary undertakings, drawn up to the Sunday nearest to 30 June each year.
-In the current period, this date was 28 June 2015.
-For convenience purposes, the Group continue to date its consolidated financial statements 30 June.
+The Group financial statements consolidate the financial statements of the company and all its subsidiary undertakings, drawn up to 30 June each year.
 The results of subsidiaries sold or acquired are included in the profit and loss account up to, or from the date control passes.